andrewevans0102/rubber-duck-code-challenge/README.md

 ## Outstanding Tasks
 - increase unit test coverage (Karma)
 - improve documentation
-- refactor some of the components Firebase calls into a service
+- refact to add more models
-- improve different views for more platforms
+- refactor API to have consistent handling of promises and requests